odubno/instagram-analyzer/README.md

     return df
 ```

+THIS NEEDS TO BE CLEANED UP AND BETTER EXPLAINED:
+1. Our first function of the script grabs the url
+1. You'll find that we're using "pagination" and "next_url" to iterate through Instagram data and pull in more than 33 posts.
+1. Instagram limits us to only 33 of its most recent posts per search.
+1. We do some cleaning of the data and return it in a DataFrame.
+1. I'm not explicitly mentioning IPython Notebook, but know that I tested all this code in IPython Notebook before moving it over to development.

+### Graph Script

 EDITED UP TO HERE - michael

-Our first function of the script grabs the url

-Below, you'll find that we're using "pagination" and "next_url" to iterate through Instagram data and pull in more than 33 posts.

->Instagram limits us to only 33 of its most recent posts per search.

-We do some cleaning of the data and return it in a DataFrame.

->I'm not explicitly mentioning IPython Notebook, but know that I tested all this code in IPython Notebook before moving it over to development.

-instagram_graphs.py is formated to work with the DataFrame we have in instagram_analyze.py and create graphs.
-We will pull both functions together in our __init__.py

 ###### instagram_graphs.py